haoxuhao/haoxuhao.github.io/other/markdown pagegs/index.md

 ## Internship

 ### Nanjing Fujitsu Nanda Software Technology Co.
 Ltd.
 Participate in the development of distributed unified storage software [DUS](https://www.fujitsu.com/cn/group/fnst/solution/#title3) (Distributed Unified Storage), this project is based on [glusterfs](https://github.com/gluster/glusterfs).
-During the 3-months internshitp, I first dived into the source code of glusterfs and completed a file decryption tool which is used to read the encrypted file out when the storage system is down.
+During the 3-months internship, I first dived into the source code of glusterfs and completed a file decryption tool which is used to read the encrypted file out when the storage system is down.
 And last developed and completed the file deduplication feature in DUS.

 ## Find me
 - [cnblog](https://www.cnblogs.com/walter-xh/)